adelarsq/adelarsq.github.io/readme.md

 I work with mainly all things related with software (since assembly until frontend). 🧩

-I love my family. 👶👨👩👦
+I love God and my family. 👶👨👩👦

 I like to draw, paint, animes, plant bonsais and play online games. 🖼